Accommodation

 Please note that the University has very little accommodation available to visitors and staff because it's primarily allocated to students who have families with them.
 Whether the team can offer you accommodation will depend on current occupancy levels and demand from students.

-Areas to search
+Areas to live in Sheffield

 There are several popular areas in Sheffield, and which suits you most will depend on what you are looking for.
 Sheffield, like the rest of the UK, has postcodes indicating which part of the city you are in.
 The University is in S10, but is also very close to S1, S3, S11 and S6.
 This makes those areas popular with both staff and students at the University, as they are mostly commutable in distance.
 S7 and S8 are also desirable areas in Sheffield due to their proximity to local amenities and access to good schools.